-The English language has also a great influence on the language of the Amish people.
+The English language has also a great influence on the Amish language of the Amish people.
 It has its influence on vocabulary, and pronunciation as well.
 However, the influence of the English language on the Pennsylvania Dutch is relatively less as compared to Palatine German.

 There are three genders in the Pennsylvania Dutch just like Standard German.
 These are masculine, feminine, and neuter.
 Moreover, Pennsylvania has three cases for personal pronouns which are accusative, nominative, and dative.
-Furthermore, it has two cases for nouns which are the common case with accusative and nominative and dative case.
+Furthermore, it has two cases for nouns which are the common case with the accusative and nominative and dative case.

 It is interesting to note that there is no genitive case in Pennsylvania Dutch.
 Once genitive case which was there in history has been now replaced by dative and now the possession is shown by special construction which happens using dative and possessive pronoun.

 For example “It is em Mann sei Hund for man’s dog.
 However, going in literal translation it becomes ‘to the man his dog’).